 Hot weather is dangerous, and seniors are particularly prone to its threat.
 Elderly heat stroke and heat exhaustion are a real problem.
 In fact, a recent in America (University of Chicago Medical Centre) found that 40% of heat-related fatalities in the U.S. were among people over 65.

 There are several reasons for elderly heat vulnerability.
 People’s ability to notice changes in their body temperature decreases with age.
 Many seniors also have underlying health conditions that make them less able to adapt to heat.
 Furthermore, many medicines that seniors take can contribute to dehydration.
-Fortunately, a few simple precautions are all that’s needed to keep safe.
+Fortunately, a few simple precautions are all that’s needed to keep safe and keep cool in the summer.

 Here are some guidelines for keeping safe in hot weather: